vizzTools/cookiecutter-science/README.md

 Remember that the notebooks **are a way to communicate your work**, so it is important to keep them clean and tidy.
 Here are some musts and guidelines to follow:

-- Use markdown cells to explain what you are doing and why.
+⛔ Never include secrets or sensitive information in the git tracked files.
+If you need to use secrets, use the `.env`.

-- Keep only the outputs of the cells that are important to understand the process (plots, result values, etc).
+🤯 Keep only the outputs of the cells that are important for understanding the process (plots, result values, etc.).
-  **Avoid** any sort of **long outpust** that will clutter the revision of the notebook (whole dataframes, debug messages, gdal command outputs, etc).
+**Avoid** any sort of **long output** that will clutter the revision of the notebook or make it difficult to read (whole dataframes, debug messages, gdal command outputs, etc.).
+Don't upload empty cells.

+🗄 Don't upload data files.
+Use a bucket in the cloud and load the data from there.

+🏞 Use markdown cells to explain what you are doing and why.

-- Group code and explanations in sections of related topics.
+📇 Group code and explanations in sections of related topics.

-- Make a section of util functions or a separate file of utils and import it like `%run analysis_utils.ipynb`
+🗂 Make a section of util functions or a separate file of utils and import it with `%run analysis_utils.ipynb` if needed.
+This way you can keep the notebook clean.

+📜 Make a script in `src/` instead of a notebook if the process will be part of a data pipeline, run in a server or simply if you think that it will be cleaner.

 If you need some inspiration, take a look at the [Peter Norvig's pytudes notebooks](https://github.com/norvig/pytudes/tree/main/ipynb).